At a Glance

 • Internal dialogue

-• Sensory impressions, such as sound, taste, or smell
+• Sensory impressions (sound, taste, or smell)

 Understanding My Approach